World #1 in Nursing

 Globally top-ranked faculty for Nursing (QS 2025).

-As populations live longer worldwide, health and care systems must adapt to new and complex challenges.
-The online MSc in Health and Care Strategies for Ageing Populations, delivered by the world-renowned Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care, equips you with the knowledge and leadership skills to improve prevention, rehabilitation, and end-of-life care on a global scale.
+As populations have continued to live longer worldwide, health and care systems have had to adapt to new and complex challenges.
+The online MSc in Health and Care Strategies for Ageing Populations, delivered by the world‑renowned Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care, has equipped learners with the knowledge and leadership skills to improve prevention, rehabilitation, and end‑of‑life care on a global scale.

-You’ll meet Professor Catherine Evans, Co-Programme Director, and Joanne Bayly, Research Associate, who will share insights into the course’s focus on evidence-based strategies, interdisciplinary learning, and the global challenges of ageing populations.
+In this on‑demand webinar, you heard from Professor Catherine Evans, Co‑Programme Director, and Joanne Bayly, Research Associate, who shared insights into the programme’s focus on evidence‑based strategies, interdisciplinary learning, and the global challenges of ageing populations.

-You’ll also meet an Enrolment Advisor, who will answer your questions about applications, admissions, and what it’s like to study online with King’s.
+You also heard from an Enrolment Advisor, who addressed questions about applications, admissions, and what it’s like to study online with King’s.

-Spaces are limited — secure your place now and take the first step toward shaping the future of ageing care with King’s College London.
+Access it anytime and take the next step toward shaping the future of ageing care with King’s College London.

 Globally top-ranked faculty for Nursing (QS 2025).